paperswithcode/releasing-research-code/README.md

 ## Contributing

-If you'd like to contribute, or have any suggestions for these guidelines, you can contact us at hello@paperswithcode.com.
+If you'd like to contribute, or have any suggestions for these guidelines, you can contact us at hello@paperswithcode.com or open an issue on this GitHub repository.

-License is MIT.
+All contributions welcome!
+All content in this repository is licensed under the MIT license.